Mechanistic Interpretability of LoRA-Adapted Language Models for Nuclear Reactor Safety Applications: DISCUSSION

 \subsection{Interpretation of Key Findings: From Independent Experts to Neural Circuits}

-Our results provide compelling evidence for a circuit-based hypothesis regarding the encoding of domain expertise in a fine-tuned LLM.
-The finding that silencing most key neurons individually was not statistically significant while silencing the group collectively was strongly refutes a simple model in which each specialized neuron acts as an independent expert.
+Our results provide evidence consistent with a circuit-based hypothesis regarding the encoding of domain expertise in a fine-tuned LLM.
+The finding that silencing most key neurons individually was not statistically significant while silencing the six-unit set was significant, which refutes a simple model in which each specialized neuron acts as an independent expert.
 Instead, it suggests that domain knowledge is a distributed property of a neural circuit, and these neurons act in concert to produce expert-level, domain-specific outputs.
+This circuit-based view is not just an academic distinction.
+It is fundamental to safety assurance in a nuclear context.
+Verifying the model’s reliability now means validating the integrity of distributed neural circuits responsible for safety-critical knowledge, a more complex but necessary task than simply checking individual components.

 Interestingly, the most amplified neurons (\#1066, \#1086) were key exceptions, as their individual deactivation was sufficient to cause a statistically significant, albeit small, decrease in performance.
 This suggests a more nuanced, hybrid model in which expertise is encoded in a distributed circuit, but certain highly influential "hub neurons" may serve as critical nodes within that circuit.
 Nevertheless, the fact that the collective silencing had a far greater impact than silencing, even in this single most important neuron, underscores the primary importance of the circuit as a whole.